What Percentage of Startups Make Real Money? Verified Data (2026)

 “Most startups fail.”
 You have read this sentence a thousand times.
 But what does it actually mean in terms of verified revenue?

-The problem with most startup failure rate statistics is that they measure survival, not revenue.
-A startup that exists for five years without generating meaningful revenue is technically “surviving” but generating no value for its founders.
-A startup that generated $50,000 in Stripe transactions before shutting down technically “failed” but produced real results.
+The problem with most startup failure rate statistics is that they measure survival, not money made.
+A startup that exists for five years without generating meaningful revenue is technically “surviving” but producing no value for its founders.
+A startup that generated $50,000 in transactions before shutting down technically “failed” but produced real results.

-TrustMRR measures something more precise: what percentage of startups with verified Stripe connections have crossed each revenue milestone?
-The dataset covers $1,438,953,250 in total verified transactions from startups whose revenue is publicly available.
+What matters is a more precise question: what percentage of startups have actually crossed each revenue milestone, based on verified payment data?
+The dataset analyzed here covers $1,438,953,250 in total verified Stripe transactions from startups whose revenue is publicly available.
 Here is what it shows.

 The Revenue Distribution of Real Startups